-Once you have your power standards identified, you can put them to work for you.
-You may reference the list at different points in the year for different purposes, but here are a few ways you can use it:
+Once you have your power standards identified, teachers can reference the list at different points in the year for different purposes.
+Here are a few ways they can use it.

 - At the beginning of the year, use this tool to help plan out your curriculum, making sure you leave ample time for those power standards. - When students seem to be struggling with a particular concept or standard, consult the tool to determine how much time to spend remediating.
 If it's a high-scoring standard, take the time.
 If not, give yourself permission to move on and try again later. - For your most important standards, consider building a sustained project-based learning unit to help students understand and apply your most crucial content in a meaningful and memorable way. - Toward the end of the year, identify your top 10 standards to focus your efforts and ensure students finish the year strong in your most critical power standards. - If implementing standards-based grading, use the tool to identify which standards are worth tracking at an individual student mastery level.
-Use a template such as Three Strikes and You're In to track student mastery.
+Use a template such as <a href="https://doi.org/10.1001/jhear.1001

-Identifying your power standards can help you focus your instructional efforts, align your teaching to school goals, and increase the likelihood of successfully preparing your students for future learning.
+Identifying your power standards can help you focus your instructional efforts, align teaching practices to school goals, and increase the likelihood of successfully preparing your students for future learning.